HyperFillOrg/hyperfill-frontend/README.md

 4. **Performance Optimization**: Terminal layouts typically require fewer DOM manipulations and can be optimized for updates without visual flickering.

-5. **Accessibility**: The high contrast and structured layout improve readability for users with visual impairments or those working in low- ight conditions.
+5. **Accessibility**: The high contrast and structured layout improve readability for users with visual impairments or those working in low-light conditions.

 ## System Architecture